Rare Animals of Victoria

 Another suggestion, widely circulated, is that a disease of epidemic proportions was the major factor in the Quoll's disappearance on the mainland.
 It would certainly explain why the Tasmanian populations were unaffected.
 This theory has been met with scepticism as there has been nothing apart from anecdotal evidence to support it.
 Recent events in Tasmania, however, have reignited interest in the theory as a highly contagious and fatal virus has affected up to 65% of Tasmanian Devils.
 The disease, a facial tumour, was first discovered in 1995 and in little more than a decade has reduced the total population by 20-50% while some local populations have been completed wiped out.

-Of the 745 native species of mammals, birds, reptiles and frogs that are listed in Wild Animals of Victoria, 19 are classified as extinct in this state.
-All but three of these are mammals; two quolls, six small wallabies, two bandicoots, a phascogale, two mice and three rats.
+Of the 830 native species of mammals, birds, reptiles, frogs and fish that are listed in Illustrated Fauna Information System, 20 are classified as extinct in this state.
+All but four of these are mammals; two quolls, six small wallabies, two bandicoots, a phascogale, two mice and three rats.
 It appears that European settlement has been particularly hard on native mammals, especially those that are medium-sized to small, ground-dwelling species - there are no extinct bats, possums, wombats, kangaroos or large wallabies, in fact there are several species in these groups that have increased in numbers in the past 100 years.

 © Paul Gullan, Viridans Biological Databases